 Choosing your board is a critical component to effective nonprofit management, obtaining 501(c)(3) status, and qualifying for grant funding.
 Many nonprofit boards are commonly made up of people with a similar interest in the mission of the nonprofit organization.
 This is especially true in smaller, local nonprofits who selected their board members based upon their most common connections in their neighborhoods or clients.
 Although this strategy does provide a strong community connection to those who are served by the nonprofit’s mission, it does not fully address the factors that need to be considered when selecting quality governing board members.

 The more involved the nonprofit becomes in their community, the stronger the level of volunteer support emerges.
 Many who volunteer to participate in a governing board may not be fully educated on what their responsibilities are.
 Many newer nonprofits tend to select friends and family members to start.
-However, in order to qualify for 501(c)(3) governance through the IRS, there needs to be a representation of the general public present in the governing board.
+However, in order to qualify for 501(c)(3) governance through the IRS, there needs to be representation of the general public present in the governing board.
 Avoidance of partiality is critical and the effectiveness of the nonprofit can actually be hindered when kept too tightly within a family or tight friendship alliance.
-The threat to not meeting the public's interest in such a board structure is high.
+The threat to not meeting the public’s interest in such a board structure is high.

 How to Select Board Members

-Board members really need to bring certain skills to the table to be truly effective.
+Board members need to bring certain skills to the table to be truly effective.
 The following are key traits or skills to look for when selecting your governing board members:

 - Knowledge of ethical governance practices and experience in the nonprofit sector.
 Their dedication to compliance is also important.

 - Skills in accounting, legal matters, business administration, and the type of programs your organization intends to implement.